yiisoft/yii2/docs/guide/glossary.md

 ## installation

 Installation is a process of preparing something to work either by following a readme file or by executing specially prepared script.
-In case of Yii it's setting permissions and fullfilling software requirements.
+In case of Yii it's setting permissions and fulfilling software requirements.

 # M